-Set the value hours on the DHCP Lease Time and the default is 24 hours.
+Set the value hours on the DHCP Lease Time

-If you don't want DSL-2640B to be the DHCP server, you can enable DHCP relay to pass the DHCP discover packets of the clients to another DHCP server.
+If you don't want DSL-2740B to be the DHCP server, you can enable DHCP relay to pass the DHCP discover packets of the clients to another DHCP server.

 Please set the DHCP server IP address on the DHCP Server IP Address.